-Figure 1 shows the extension of the discussion in the previous section to include additional decision criteria.
+Figure 7-4 shows the extension of last month's discussion to include additional decision criteria.
 The bottom row of maps characterizes the original objective of avoiding Visual Exposure.
 The three extra rows in the flowchart identify additional decision criteria of avoiding locations in or near Sensitive Areas, far from Roads or having high Housing Density.